-Chickens aren’t too keen on walking on snow (neither am I if I’m barefoot!), but if you lay down a layer of untreated hay on top of the snow, they’ll happily venture out into the great white and get their much-needed exercise.
+Chickens are not too keen on walking on snow (neither am I if I am barefoot!), but if you lay down a layer of untreated hay on top of the snow, they will happily venture out into the great white and get their much-needed exercise.

 Even if you usually feed your flock in the morning, try to get the girls out and eating scratch in the evening.
-Scratch digests slower than regular feed so they’ll have the double benefit of getting out for exercise and the overnight heat the birds’ digestive system will create as it breaks down their dinner.
+Scratch digests slower than regular feed so they will have the double benefit of getting out for exercise and the overnight heat the bird's digestive system will create as it breaks down their dinner.

 Insulating A Chicken Coop

-We’ve found that if you follow the suggestions above unless you live in an extremely cold climate (we’re talking multiple days/weeks below zero Fahrenheit), you probably won’t need to add extra insulation to your coop.
-If you do, keep this mind:
+We have found that if you follow the suggestions above unless you live in an extremely cold climate (we are talking multiple days/weeks below zero Fahrenheit), you probably will not need to add extra insulation to your coop.
+If you do, keep this in mind:

 CHICKENS EAT ANYTHING

 Including insulation!
-Be sure to cover it up so they can’t peck at it and get sick.
+Be sure to cover it up so they cannot peck at it and get sick.

 KEEP THE AIR FLOWING

-Even if you add insulation, you’ll still need to leave ventilation so the coop doesn’t get stuffy and frozen.
+Even if you add insulation, you will still need to leave ventilation so the coop does not get stuffy and frozen.